hou-sudo/ANODE-GCN/README.md

 This repo is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN), [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN), [InfoGCN](https://github.com/stnoah1/infogcn), and [InfoGCN++](https://github.com/stnoah1/infogcn2).
 The data processing is borrowed from [SGN](https://github.com/microsoft/SGN), [HCN](https://github.com/huguyuehuhu/HCN-pytorch), and [Predict & Cluster](https://github.com/shlizee/Predict-Cluster).
 We use the Differentiable ODE Solvers for pytorch from [torchdiffeq](https://github.com/rtqichen/torchdiffeq).
+Our ODE space augmentation strategy is derived from (https://github.com/EmilienDupont/augmented-neural-odes).
 Thanks to the original authors for their work!